DTB images

 • DT blobs concatenated one after the other.
 The bootloader uses the totalsize field in each FDT header to read and parse the corresponding blob.

 • DTB/DTBO partitions.
-The bootloader has an efficient way to select the correct DT blob by examining the dt_table_entry struct (contains id, rev, and custom fields) that can hold hardware identifying information for the entry).
+The bootloader has an efficient way to select the correct DT blob by examining the dt_table_entry struct (contains id, rev, and custom fields) that can hold hardware identifying information for the entry.
 For details, see DTB/DTBO Partitions.

-Including the DTB image in the boot image
+Include the DTB image in the boot image

 Devices running Android 10 can include the DTB image in the boot image.
 This removes the need for Android to support scripts that append the DTB image to image.gz in the kernel, and enables the use of Vendor Test Suite (VTS) test to verify (and standardize) DTB placement.